Making Marriage Work, Part 2By Dr. Margaret Paul

 (This is part 2 of a 5-part series on making marriage work)

-In this series, I will show you how the 6-Step process of Inner Bonding can be used to completely change your relationship.
+In this series, I will show you how the 6-Step process of Inner Bonding can be used to heal your relationship.

 A simplified version of The Six Steps are:

-1. Willingness to feel your feelings and take responsibility for them
+1. Willingness to feel your painful feelings and take responsibility for them

 2. Choose the intent to learn